Joz3d/Galaxy-Apple-Wallet/README.txt

-Galaxy Apple Wallet v1.0
+Galaxy Apple Wallet v1.1
-by Luke Jozwiak (lukejoz at the most popular email service) Last Updated: 22 Mar 2017
+by Luke Jozwiak (lukejoz at the most popular email service) Last Updated: 16 May 2017

 1. About
 2. Requirements